Discord-Resources-Wiki/Discord-Resources-Wiki/wiki/resources/bots/newcomer-2023.md

 ### #7 NotifyMe

-> **Description:** Get notified whenever your favorite content creators post on YouTube, or go live on Twitch and Kick! <br/>
+> **Description:** Notify your Discord Community, whenever your favorite creators post on YouTube and TikTok, or go live on Twitch and Kick.com! <br/>
 **Link:**  [NotifyMe Website](https://notifymebot.com/)  <br/>
 **Credit:** @1044032607207301160